enzet/map-machine/README.md

 Icon set
 --------

 The central feature of the project is Röntgen icon set.
 It is a set of monochrome 14 × 14 px pixel-aligned icons.
-Unlike the Röntgen source code, which is under MIT license, all icons are under [CC BY](http://creativecommons.org/licenses/by/4.0/) license.
+Unlike the Map Machine source code, which is under MIT license, all icons are under [CC BY](http://creativecommons.org/licenses/by/4.0/) license.
 So, with the appropriate credit icon set can be used outside the project.
 Some icons can be used as emoji symbols.

 All icons tend to support common design style, which is heavily inspired by [Maki](https://github.com/mapbox/maki), [Osmic](https://github.com/gmgeo/osmic), and [Temaki](https://github.com/ideditor/temaki).

 Icons are used to visualize tags for nodes and areas.
-Unlike other renderers, Röntgen can use more than one icon to visualize an entity and use colors to visualize [`colour`](https://wiki.openstreetmap.org/wiki/Key:colour) value or other entity properties (like [`material`](https://wiki.openstreetmap.org/wiki/Key:material) or [`genus`](https://wiki.openstreetmap.org/wiki/Key:genus)).
+Unlike other renderers, Map Machine can use more than one icon to visualize an entity and use colors to visualize [`colour`](https://wiki.openstreetmap.org/wiki/Key:colour) value or other entity properties (like [`material`](https://wiki.openstreetmap.org/wiki/Key:material) or [`genus`](https://wiki.openstreetmap.org/wiki/Key:genus)).

 ![Icons](doc/grid.png)

 Feel free to request new icons via issues for whatever you want to see on the map.
 No matter how frequently the tag is used in OpenStreetMap since final goal is to cover all tags.
 However, common used tags have priority, other things being equal.

-Generate icon grid and sets of individual icons with `roentgen icons`.
+Generate icon grid and sets of individual icons with `map-machine icons`.
 It will create `out/icon_grid.svg` file, and SVG files in `out/icons_by_id` directory where files are named using shape identifiers (e.g. `power_tower_portal_2_level.svg`) and in `icons_by_name` directory where files are named using shape names (e.g. `Röntgen portal two-level transmission tower.svg`).
 Files from the last directory are used in OpenStreetMap wiki (e.g. [`File:Röntgen_portal_two-level_transmission_tower.svg`](https://wiki.openstreetmap.org/wiki/File:R%C3%B6ntgen_portal_two-level_transmission_tower.svg)).

 ### Shape combination ###

-Röntgen constructs icons from the shapes extracted from the sketch SVG file.
+Map Machine constructs icons from the shapes extracted from the sketch SVG file.
 Some icons consists of just one shape, to construct other it may be necessary to combine two or more shapes.

 ![Bus stop icon combination](doc/bus_stop.png)